 Every planet in Jyotish has a sign where it functions at its weakest.
 This is its नीच (neecha) sign, usually translated as debilitation, and it represents the position where the planet's natural qualities are least supported by the sign it sits in.
 The picture is exact and worth holding in mind, because the whole idea of Neecha Bhanga rests on knowing precisely where each planet falls.

-The Sun is debilitated in Libra, the Moon in Scorpio, Mars in Cancer, Mercury in Pisces, Jupiter in Capricorn, Venus in Virgo, and Saturn in Aries.
+For the seven visible grahas with fixed debilitation signs, the Sun is debilitated in Libra, the Moon in Scorpio, Mars in Cancer, Mercury in Pisces, Jupiter in Capricorn, Venus in Virgo, and Saturn in Aries.
+Rahu and Ketu are handled through tradition-specific dignity schemes, commonly Rahu debilitated in Scorpio and Ketu in Taurus, so their debility is judged with extra caution.
 Each pairing tells a small story of mismatch.
 The Sun, which wants to assert and shine, sits uncomfortably in Libra, the sign of balance and compromise.
 Mars, the planet of direct force, loses its edge in the watery, protective sign of Cancer.
 Jupiter, expansive and philosophical, feels constrained in pragmatic, worldly Capricorn.
 In each case the sign asks the planet to behave against its own grain, and the classical texts mark that placement as the planet's lowest point of strength.

-So far this is simply debilitation — the well-known difficulty of a weak planet.
+So far this is simply debilitation - the well-known difficulty of a weak planet.
 The remarkable part is the second word in the yoga's name. भंग (bhanga) means breaking, cancellation, or undoing. नीच भंग राज योग (Neecha Bhanga Raja Yoga) is therefore "the royal combination formed by the breaking of debilitation."
 Under specific supporting conditions, the debilitated state is cancelled.
-The weakness is undone, and what remains is not a merely average planet but, very often, one that performs with exceptional force.
+The weakness is no longer read in isolation, and what can emerge is not merely an average planet but one capable of exceptional force.

 Why a Reversal, Not Just a Repair